metacontract/mc/site/docs/03-api/01-overview.md

 ## Key Features

-1. **Scripting Utilities**: Facilitates deployment scripts and interaction sequences with built-in transaction broadcasting capabilities.
+1. **Testing Helpers**: Provides a set of functions and modifiers to simulate various scenarios and streamline the testing process.

-2. **Testing Helpers**: Provides a set of functions and modifiers to simulate various scenarios and streamline the testing process.
+2. **Scripting Utilities**: Facilitates deployment and upgrade scripts and interaction sequences with built-in transaction broadcasting capabilities.

-3. **Object Lifecycle Management**: Offers a robust system for managing the states and transitions of core Meta Contract objects (Function, Bundle, Proxy, Dictionary).
+3. **Object Lifecycle Management**: Offers a robust system for managing the states and transitions of core Meta Contract objects (Function, Bundle, Proxy, Dictionary) to efficiently handle the core architecture known as UCS.

 4. **Integration with Foundry**: Seamlessly integrates with the Foundry development environment, enhancing its capabilities for Meta Contract development.